-I don’t know about you, but there are a thousand places I’d rather be than sitting in a cubicle all day, staring at a computer screen.
-It sucks the life out of you.
+I don’t know about you, but there are a thousand places I’d rather be than working in a cubicle all day, staring at a computer screen.

 I’ve spent the better part of 22 years working cubicle jobs.
 I wouldn’t recommend one.
-BUT, if you’re serious about achieving an early retirement lifestyle, there are lots of ways you can get through your cube years without it feeling like a prison sentence.
+But, if you’re serious about achieving an early retirement lifestyle, there are lots of ways you can get through your cubicle years without it feeling like a prison sentence.

-Reality hits when you start your first job and have settled into this odd, new “cubicle” work space made up of tweed covered hollow walls, cords spilling out from every direction, and an office chair that squeaks every time you swivel to the left.
+Reality hits when you start your first job and have settled into this odd, new cubicle workspace made up of tweed-covered hollow walls, cords spilling out from every direction, and an office chair that squeaks every time you swivel to the left.
 “How the hell did I end up here?!?” you wonder, but after a few happy hours with other “inmates”, you begin to settle in for the long haul.

 Eventually, your body begins to conform to that squeaky office chair.
 You can’t run like you used to.
 Your back hurts.
 You start accepting the fact that your underwear will bunch up before lunchtime.
 And you’re okay with that.

 Oh yes, lunchtime.
 The mid-day escape to the prison grounds for fresh air and sunlight.
 The evolution of my lunchtime has been this:

 - Early career: Lunch nearly every day at the campus café.
 Go out to Taco Bell, McDonald’s, or some other similarly awful fast food $hit-hole once or twice a week.
 Want me to run the long-term numbers on that dumbness?

 - Mid-career: Working downtown.
 That means access to all sorts of restaurants!
 Go out to lunch three times a week?
 Why not?
 So convenient with the sky-way system.
 I hope those sliders are still on happy hour special after I clock out…